-In 2007 Thai artist Sakarin Krue-On attempted to transform the park in front of a castle in Kassel, Germany into a 7.000sqm terraced rice field.
-For this project Krue-On and his Thai team tried to dispense the use of machines as much as possible, while relying on traditional methods, using simple devices such as spades, forks and hooks.
+In 2007, Thai artist Sakarin Krue-On attempted to transform the park in front of a castle in Kassel, Germany, into a 7.000sqm terraced rice field.
+For this project, Krue-On and his Thai team tried to dispense the use of machines as much as possible while relying on traditional methods, using simple devices such as spades, forks and hooks.

 Clash of cultures – Key element of this work

 Terraced Rice Field can also be seen as a representation of growth and collaboration.
 Pulling off documenta 12’s biggest work, an art event that drew 754,000 paying visitors, required an immense amount of negotiation and communication, in which different working methods met in the planning process.

 This site-specific project was the first time that wet rice open-air terraces were cultivated in outside fields in Germany.
-Unfortunately, the majority of the terraces couldn’t hold the water; regardless of what amount got added, it kept trickling away, and the work on the project ultimately got stopped due to security concerns.
-However, more importantly than successfully growing crops, Krue-On managed to bring together people from all walks to life, transcending barriers by working next to each other.
+Unfortunately, most terraces couldn’t hold the water.
+Regardless of what amount got added, it kept trickling away, only to emerge beneath the slope, almost building a new spring.

 Four days after the opening, on June 20th, the work on the project ultimately got stopped due to security concerns.
 Mechanical irrigation was halted because the mountain could have slid.
 In the process, visitors couldn’t see water surfaces anymore.